theompm/Coursera_Capstone/capstone_description.md

 # The Battle of Neighborhoods (Week 1)

+## Introduction

-## A description of the problem and a discussion of the background
+### A description of the problem and a discussion of the background
+Munich is the capital of bavaria.
+It is a global centre of:

+- art
+- science
+- technology
+- finance
+- publishing
+- culture
+- innovation
+- education
+- business
+- tourism

-A friend of mine is in searching for a new flat in munich.
-He asked me helping him making choosing the right disctrict.
+Because of these attributes a friend of mine decided moving to munich.
+He asked me helping him choosing the right borough.

-## A description of the data and how it will be used to solve the problem
+### A description of the data and how it will be used to solve the problem

-### First set of data

 The first dataset is from [https://www.dasoertliche.de](https://www.dasoertliche.de/Themen/Postleitzahlen/M%C3%BCnchen.html).